movingpictures83/WeightedUniFrac/README.md

 tree: Phylogenetic tree (CSV)
 column: (STRING)

-The pie chart will then be generated using the provided prefix (prefix.pdf), with a supplemental prefix.csv file containing properties of the graph.
+The plot will then be generated using the provided prefix (prefix.pdf), with a supplemental prefix.csv file containing properties of the graph.

 Format of the otufile CSV:
 - Rows are OTUs, columns are samples